Skip to main content

 View Operator Logs

-kubectl logs -n lilac-system deploy/lilac-gpu-operator-lilac-gpu-operator -f
+kubectl logs -n lilac-system deploy/lilac-gpu-operator -f

 Key log events to watch: